ntran0429/ntran0429.github.io/_pages/about.md

 I enjoy navigating the world of data.
 That's why I am currently working on a few data analytics projects in my free time to showcase here.
 Besides working on my technical skills, I understand that communicating how actionable findings meet business requirements is also important, thus my projects will reflect both my passion for data and the practical actions a business can take.

 ### Personal Interests
 Besides learning about data, I also enjoy lifting weights, watching basketball and studying the real estate market.

-Currently, through family connections, I have an investor in Vietnam who is looking to invest in the US market.
+Currently, through family connections, I have an investor in Vietnam who is looking to invest in the US rental market.
 She is working on sending the fund to the US and I am helping her find the best investment opportunities using data analytics.
-This is a golden opportunity for me to apply my data skills to real life situations and I am excited to see what I can do with it.
+This is a golden opportunity for me to apply my data skills to real life situations.
+Thus, I am working on a dashboard and analysis report at the state level to send to her.
+I will be posting my progress here as well.